thomashoddinott/unhack-yourself-tips/README.md

 ## Intro

-// some kind of short preamble - stuff is free - but your attention is the cost - blah blah blah
+// some kind of short preamble - stuff is free - but your attention is the cost - blah blah blah - remember the good o' days...
 // why do this
 // etc.